 Fort Point Theatre Channel

 Fort Point Theatre Channel is dedicated to creating and sustaining new configurations of the performing arts.
-We bring together an ensemble of artists from the worlds of theater, music, visual arts, and everything in between as a forum for collaborative expression while enriching the Fort Point community, Boston, and beyond.
+We bring together an ensemble of artists from the worlds of theater, music, visual arts, and everything in between as a forum for collaborative expression while enriching our communities.

 Fort Point Theatre Channel, resident at Midway Studios, is comprised of a core group of artistic directors and close friends: Mitchel King Ahern, Mario Avila, Olivia Brownlee, Jaime Carrillo, Danny Gessner, Rick Dorff, Mary Driscoll, Christie Lee Gibson, Silvia Graziano, Kathryn Howell, Naomi Ibasitas, Tasia A. Jones, Heather Kapplow, Ian W. King, Anne Loyer, Amelia Lumpkin, Amy MacDonald, Roberto Mighty, Marc S. Miller, Christine Noah, Sally Nutt, Hana Pegrimkova, Robin Smith, Nick Thorkelson, Nathan Troup, Douglas Urbank, Daniel J. van Ackere, Yuxi Wang, and Mark Warhol.
 Together with many collaborators, we offer: